jecnua/opentofu-aws-kubernetes/modules/kubernetes/README.md

 ## TODO

+- update k8s version to latest.
+Maybe try one version at the time ;)
+- Add tags on resources with path to the module they are defined it
 - Create a NAT if the user doesn't pass it
 - Create a IGW if the user doesn't pass it
 - Make the route optional of they don pass the IGW
 - Make the route optional of they don pass the NAT
+- Health check on the asg is done via ELB (check for using ALB)
 - Push networking routing outside the module
 - Export the information needed to create a target group outside the module
 - move from launch configuration to launch template